 Hands-free and hassle-free – that’s its mantra.

-Majority of its customers have remarked how bright the fixture is but decry that its battery doesn’t last as expected and the light becomes dimmer as the battery power decreases.
+The majority of its customers have remarked how bright the fixture is but decry that its battery doesn’t last as expected and the light becomes dimmer as the battery power decreases.

-It comes with four different modes of use; low, medium, high and bright emergency mode.
+It comes with four different modes of use; low, medium, high, and bright emergency mode.
 It is also USB rechargeable giving you wider options of charging.